YonatanRA/OCR-translator-assistant-project/README.md

 The dataset is the extended MNIST, with numbers, uppercases and lowercases.
 For some reason, the images are rotated and fliped, so first is needed fix the data.
 The script fix_data.py has this purpose.

-Once the data is fixed,
+Once the data is fixed, it is possible train the models.